DoSOCSv1/DoSOCS1.0-Dashboard/README.md

   </p>

   <p>
-  SPDXDash is a web based system used to manage a repo of SPDX documents.
+  SOCSDashboard is a web based system used to manage a repo of SOCS documents.
 This system allows users to upload packages for scanning, and high defenition editing of those scanned documents.
   </p>
 </div>